RSE-Sheffield/dl-demystified-course/slides/01_introduction_to_deep_learning.md

 * Matlab - Deep Learning Toolbox

 Or import from python
-* 'keras' package for R - Used for R version of the course
+* 'keras' package for R

 ---